aws-samples/sample-bda-redaction/README.md

 ### Access Control (optional)

-For production deployment we recommend customers to control access to the Portal using the approaches here https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html
+For production deployment, we recommend [these approaches](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) to controlling and managing access to the Portal.

 ## Clean up